Table of Contents

 Some of your tenants will require specific accommodations as property managers because of unusual situations.
 In certain circumstances, you’ll be required by law to make these concessions, while in other cases, management businesses may view this as an opportunity to target a specific market.

 Property managers play a crucial part in assisting U.S. military personnel manage their homes while on active duty.
 It’s also crucial for property managers to keep in mind that the Service Member Civil Relief Act (SCRA) grants these renters the right to cancel leases early in situations where doing so would normally constitute a breach of contract.
+Additionally, if you are a veteran looking to purchase a home in Florida, you may be eligible for a florida va loans which is a type of mortgage that is backed by the U.S. Department of Veterans Affairs.

 To better serve their clients, property managers should familiarise themselves with the SCRA.